XDCFoundation/XDCNetwork-Masternode/README.md

 ### Method 1:- Setup XDC Network Masternode One-click Installer ###

-To qualify for Masternode on the XDC Network, you need **10,000,000 XDC**
+To qualify for a Masternode on the XDC Network, you need **10,000,000 XDC**

 **Operating System**: